Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

-Ionian Islands Greece – Island Hopping, Routes, Itineraries & Beaches
+Ionian Islands Greece – Island Hopping, Itinerary Guide

-Most of the Ionian Islands are easy to reach with a direct flight from many European capitals, often saving a trip to Athens and a ferry trip in the Aegean.
-Besides, most of the islands in this cluster are good family destinations, offer affordable accommodation facilities, great restaurants, and tons of entertainment.
+Plus, most of the islands in this cluster are good family destinations and offer affordable accommodation facilities, great restaurants, and tons of entertainment.

-Although island hopping in the Ionian is not as popular as it can be in the Cyclades or the Dodecanese, it is fairly easy to design your own itinerary with a map, a good and trustworthy ferry search engine, and — of course — some of our guides.
+Although island hopping in the Ionian is not as popular as it is in the Cyclades or the Dodecanese, it is relatively easy to design your own itinerary with a map, a good and trustworthy ferry search engine, and — of course — some of our guides.

 Most of these islands have always shared a strong connection with Italy in terms of history and culture, with a remarkable Venetian influence.
-Many of the old towns in the Ionian Islands, Greece share a striking resemblance to Venice since the Venetian Republic occupied many of them for centuries.
+Many of the old towns in the Ionian Islands, Greece, resemble Venice since the Venetian Republic occupied many of them for centuries.

 Some of the Ionian Islands host unique beaches, many of them famous worldwide, such as the green Paleokastritsa in Corfu or the imposing Navagio Beach in Zakynthos.

-So, without any further ado, let’s first take a general look at the islands in this group, discover their most beautiful beaches, and combine them in interesting island-hopping ideas.
+So, without any further ado, let’s first take a general look at the islands in this group, discover their most beautiful beaches, and combine them into interesting island-hopping ideas.

 Corfu Island